Ceramics, Glass, Brick & Stone

 For glass applications — which require very different belting features than ceramic, brick, and stone — we offer water-resistant, abrasive-resistant options.
 Both edge rounding and polishing processes involve a high presence of water.
 Our belts allow for safe, consistent cutting of float glass, as well as efficient etching, tempering, beveling, and assembly.

-For brick applications, timing belts are commonly utilized to convey materials in parallel paths; the belts, which are spaced apart from one another, move the uncured bricks through an oven before continuing along in the production process.
+For brick applications, timing belts are commonly utilized to convey materials in parallel paths.
+The belts, which are spaced apart from one another, move the uncured bricks through an oven before continuing along in the production process.

 Products